DEShawResearch/viparr/README.md

 for molecular systems suitable for molecular dynamics simulations.
 It requires the msys library, distributed by D.E.
 Shaw Research.
 Forcefield files for commonly used forcefields may be found in the
-D. E. Shaw Research `viparr-ff` github repository.
+D. E. Shaw Research `viparr-ffpublic` github repository.

 Building Viparr
 ---------------